 This is an incompletely dominant modifier gene that inhibits the addition of melanin into growing hairs.
 This causes hairs that are white but with colour at the very tip, an effect also known as 'silvering'.
 This gene is responsible for the silver tabby and smokes.
 The mutant form has a greater effect on phaeomelanin(red) than eumelanin(black).

 The S gene is responsible for piebald or white spotting, and is the gene that causes Bi-Colour, Tri-Colour and Van patterns.
 It is an incomplete dominant.
 The cat that is homozygous for S will generally have more extensive white spotting than the heterozygote.

 The expression of S varies considerably, and there is doubt over whether there are in fact other genes at play, or other alleles at the S locus.
 In other mammals, e.g. dogs, there are thought to be additional alleles present.
 As with cats there are doubts in the dog world over the precise nature of the alleles of this gene and their interactions.

 Cats exhibiting extensive white spotting are more likely to suffer from deafness than non-white cats.

-So far in this article we have only considered genes that affect coat color and pattern.
+So far in this article we have only considered genes that affect coat colour and pattern.
 There are of course many, many others.
 Often these genes will always be the same 'state' for a given breed and are characteristic of that breed.
 We list some of the more well established ones here.

-Most of these genes are either genes that affect hair length or wavyness ('Rex'), or they are genes that are, in reality, congenital deformities but which are nevertheless recognized as breeds in their own right, particularly in the US.
+Most of these genes are either genes that affect hair length or wavyness ('Rex'), or they are genes that are, in reality, congenital deformities but which are nevertheless recognised as breeds in their own right, particularly in the US.

 The recessive gene that gives rise to the longhaired breeds (ll).
 Sometimes the heterozygote may have a clearly different phenotype to the homozygote.